QASMBench: A Low-level QASM Benchmark Suite for NISQ Evaluation and Simulation: QASMBench

-\textbf{Iswap}: The \texttt{iswap} gate is an entangling swapping gate where the qubits obtain a phase of $i$ if the state of the qubits is swapped \cite{rasmussen2020simple}.
+\textbf{HS4:} Hidden subgroup problems \cite{javadiabhari2014scaffcc} is a quantum problem capturing problems such as factoring and graph isomorphism.
+The algorithm is important in the theory of Shor's algorithm, and hence plays an important role in the evolution of benchmarking quantum computers.

-\textbf{Linearsolver}: This benchmark realizes the HHL solver \cite{harrow2009quantum} for a linear equation of 1-qubit.
-The HHL algorithm estimates the outcome of a scalar measurement on the solution vector to a given linear equation system.
-We orginally tried to dump the multi-qubits HHL routine from Cirq \cite{cirq}, but encountered error in generating the OpenQASM code due to the mismatch between Google's native quantum IR and OpenQASM (e.g., OpenQASM does not support \texttt{CCCRy} gate).
+\textbf{QFT \& InverseQFT}: The Quantum Fourier Transform (QFT) \cite{coppersmith2002approximate} (and its inverse) applies (inverse) Fourier transformation to the wave function amplitudes.
+It is a linear transform over the states of qubits, which is the quantum analogue of the discrete (inverse) Fourier transform.
+QFT is a basic component of many well-known quantum algorithms, including Shor's algorithm, quantum phase estimation, hidden subgroup problem, etc. Besides, it has some interesting features such as zero entanglement variance, as well be discussed later.

-\textbf{LPN}: This machine learning problem of learning a hidden parity function defined by the unknown binary string in the presence of noise (known as \emph{learning parity with noise} or LPN) is very promising for NISQ devices.
-It is believed to be computationally intractable through classical approaches \cite{park2018noise}, but for QC on NISQ devices, the presence of noise provides great potential advantages \cite{cross2015quantum}.
+\textbf{iSWAP}: The iSWAP operation is a challenging dual qubit operation comprising multiple CNOT operations as well as single qubit operations.
+It is well suited to challenge two local qubits on their gate performance.

-\textbf{QFT \& Inverseqft}: The \emph{Quantum Fourier Transform} or QFT \cite{coppersmith2002approximate} applies \emph{Fourier} transformations to wave function amplitudes.
-It is a linear transformation over the quantum bits.
-It is the quantum analogue of the inverse discrete Fourier transform.
-QFT is an important component of many quantum algorithms, including Shor's algorithm, quantum phase estimation, hidden subgroup problem, etc.
+\textbf{LinearSolver}: This benchmark realizes the HHL solver \cite{harrow2009quantum} for solving a linear equation of 1-qubit.
+The HHL algorithm estimates the outcome of a scalar measurement on the solution vector to a sparse linear equation system.
+We originally attempted to dump the multi-qubits HHL routine from Cirq \cite{cirq}, but encountered error in generating the OpenQASM code due to the mismatch between Google's native quantum IR and OpenQASM (e.g., missing the \texttt{CCCRy} representation).
+HHL is a critical quantum algorithm given the importance of linear algebra in scientific computation and machine learning.

-\textbf{Teleportation}: Quantum teleportation \cite{bennett1993teleporting, huang2020identification} is for exchanging information (rather than physical particle).
-The goal is to transmit a qubit without knowing its state from one location to another \cite{bouwmeester1997experimental}.
-It involves classical communication and relies on pre-entanglement between qubits at the two locations.
+\textbf{LPN}: The LPN (\emph{learning parity with noise}) benchmark is a machine learning problem of learning a hidden parity function defined by the unknown binary string in the presence of noise.
+This application is very promising for NISQ devices because (i) it is computationally intractable for classical approaches \cite{park2018noise}; (ii) it actually leverages the noise presented in the NISQ devices \cite{cross2015quantum}, which is usually seen as a hurdle in other applications.